 Making use of multimedia productions like short films, animations, documentaries, and music videos, young people around the globe are invited to showcase their vision of what the world would look like if we put people at the center of our disarmament efforts to save lives and make our world a safer place.

 The “What if — Spesterra” Youth Video Challenge (hereinafter referred to as “Spesterra Video Challenge”) is sponsored by the United Nations Office for Disarmament Affairs.

-The Spesterra Video Challenge begins on Thursday, 15 April 2021 (World Arts Day) and ends on 15 July 2021 (Youth Skills Day).
-The winners will be announced by early August.
+The Spesterra Video Challenge begins on Thursday, 15 April 2021 (World Arts Day) and ends on 12 August 2021 (International Youth Day).
+The winners will be announced by late August.